-The purpose of imposing these duties is to alert the interested persons to the existence of this Order and to afford the designating party in this case an opportunity to try to protect its Confidential Information in the court from which the subpoena or order issued.
-The designating party bears the burden and the expense of seeking protection in that court of its Confidential Information, and nothing in these provisions should be construed as authorizing or encouraging a receiving party in this action to disobey a lawful directive from another court.
-The obligations set forth in this paragraph remain in effect while the party has in its possession, custody, or control Confidential Information by the other party to this case.
+The purpose of imposing these duties is to alert the interested persons to the existence of this Order and to afford the designating party in this case an opportunity to try to protect its confidential information in the Court from which the subpoena or order issued.
+The designating party bears the burden and the expense of seeking protection in that court of its confidential information, and nothing in these provisions should be construed as authorizing or encouraging a receiving party in this action to disobey a lawful directive from another court.
+The obligations set forth in this paragraph remain in effect while the party has in its possession, custody, or control confidential information designated by the other party to this case.

-18. Inadvertent Disclosure of Confidential Information Covered by Attorney-Client Privilege or Work Product.
-The inadvertent disclosure or production of any information or document that is subject to an objection on the basis of attorney-client privilege or work-product protection, including, but not limited, to information or documents that may be considered Confidential Information under the Protective Order, will not be deemed to waive a party's claim to its privileged or protected nature or estop that party or the privilege holder from designating the information or document as attorney-client privileged or subject to the work product doctrine at a later date.
+18. Inadvertent Disclosure of Confidential Information Covered by the Attorney-Client Privilege and/or Work-Product Doctrine.
+The inadvertent disclosure or production of any information or document that is subject to an objection on the basis of attorney-client privilege or work-product protection, including, but not limited to, information or documents that may be considered confidential information under the Protective Order, will not be deemed to waive a party's claim to its privileged or protected nature or estop that party or the privilege holder from designating the information or document as attorney-client privileged or subject to the work product doctrine at a later date.
 Any party receiving any such information or document must return it upon request to the producing party.
-Upon receiving such a request as to specific information or documents, the receiving party must return the information or documents to the producing party within 5 days, regardless of whether the receiving party agrees with the claim of privilege and/or work-product protection.
+Upon receiving such a request as to specific information or documents, the receiving party must return the information or documents to the producing party within three business days, regardless of whether the receiving party agrees with the claim of privilege and/or work product protection.
 Disclosure of the information or document by the other party prior to such later designation will not be deemed a violation of the provisions of this Order.
-The provisions of this section constitute an order pursuant to Rules 502(d) and(e) of the Federal Rules of Evidence.
+The provisions of this section constitute an order pursuant to Rules

+502(d) and (e) of the Federal Rules of Evidence.